 Anyone who is not protected against tetanus can become infected.
 In addition, a person who has had the disease is not protected against tetanus.
 Tetanus occurs worldwide and can affect people of any age.

 The most vulnerable people are infants and older adults.
-Adults are often unaware that their protection against tetanus may have decreased if they have not had the booster shots recommended on the immunization schedule.
+Adults are often unaware that their protection against tetanus may have decreased if they have not had their booster shot provided for on the immunization schedule.